davewinton/davewinton.github.io/pages/about.md

 I majored in Engineering during my time at university, but my real
 \"Eureka!\" moment was An \"Intro to Programming\" class that was mandatory for all first year Engineering students.
-That's where I discovered my love of Linux and programming, opening doors I didn't even know existed.
-Since then, I've been on a self-taught mission to master programming languages, frameworks, security best practices and the art of good development.
+I'd always loved computers, but that's where I discovered my love of Linux and programming, opening doors I didn't even know existed.
+Since then, I've been on a (mostly) self-taught mission to master programming languages, frameworks, security best practices and the art of good development.

 #### What I'm Working On

 These days, outside of family life my free time is a mix of personal projects and learning.
-I'm diving into seriously studying networking and pentesting, aiming to add some shiny cybersecurity certifications and new knowledge to my toolkit over the next few years.
+I'm diving into seriously studying networking and pentesting at the moment, aiming to add some shiny cybersecurity certifications and new knowledge to my toolkit over the next few years.

 #### Curious About More?